chromiumembedded/java-cef/src/tools/distrib/linux64/README.txt

 * Java archives
     jcef.jar
     gluegen-rt.jar
-    gluegen-rt-natives-windows-amd64.jar
+    gluegen-rt-natives-linux-amd64.jar
     jogl-all.jar
-    jogl-all-natives-windows-amd64.jar
+    jogl-all-natives-linux-amd64.jar

 * CEF JNI library
-    jcef.dll
+    libjcef.so

 * CEF JNI process helper
-    jcef_helper.exe
+    jcef_helper

 * CEF core library
-    libcef.dll

-* Unicode support
-    icudt.dll
+    libcef.so

 Optional components:

 * Localized resources
     locales/
   Note: Contains localized strings for WebKit UI controls.
-A .pak file is loaded from this folder based on the CefSettings.locale value.
+A .pak file is loaded from this folder based on the value of environment variables which are read with the following precedence order: LANGUAGE, LC_ALL, LC_MESSAGES and LANG.
   Only configured locales need to be distributed.
 If no locale is configured the default locale of "en-US" will be used.
 Locale file loading can be disabled completely using CefSettings.pack_loading_disabled.
 The locales folder path can be customized using CefSettings.locales_dir_path.

 * Other resources
     cef.pak